1945 Baseball: School, Military, Jobs, Money Affect Students

 6/4/79

-Helix’ Jim Oxe hit a bases-loaded single in the fourth inning to lead County seniors to a 4-3 win over the County in the annual San Diego Baseball Coaches’ All-Star game at University San Diego.
+Helix’ Jim Oxe hit a bases-loaded single in the fourth inning to lead County seniors to a 4-3 win over the City in the annual San Diego Baseball Coaches’ All-Star game at University San Diego.

 1978 Baseball: Dons First in Poll, First in Playoffs